tiangolo/node-frontend/README.md

 ...
 ```

-...after that, you would have a fresh build of your front end app code inside a Docker container.
-But if you are serving front end (static files) you could serve them with a high performance server as Nginx, and have a leaner Docker image without all the Node.js code.
+...after that, you would have a fresh build of your frontend app code inside a Docker container.
+But if you are serving frontend (static files) you could serve them with a high performance server as Nginx, and have a leaner Docker image without all the Node.js code.

 * Create a new "stage" (just as if it was another Docker image in the same file) based on Nginx: